zar-moethu/global-education-systems-python/README.md

 **Visualisation - Percentage Distribution of Education Levels by Country**

-• Compared participation rates in ISCED Levels 5 to 8 across countries.
+- Compared participation rates in ISCED Levels 5 to 8 across countries.
-• Used a vertical stacked bar chart to show the distribution of tertiary education participation by level.
+- Used a vertical stacked bar chart to show the distribution of tertiary education participation by level.

 <img width="468" height="14" alt="image" src="https://github.com/user-attachments/assets/492bf821-709b-469e-a076-09f427a52076" />

+- This visual shows that some countries have a more balanced distribution across all ISCED levels, while others are heavily concentrated in certain tiers (e.g., Bachelor’s or Master’s level).
+- Australia and Sweden show high overall tertiary participation, with significant contributions across multiple ISCED levels, indicating a more developed and layered higher education system.

 <img width="1490" height="590" alt="output_9_0" src="https://github.com/user-attachments/assets/0a46fba4-0544-4245-93fa-eecc3faeb075" />